The Garden Party (short story): Major themes

 Class consciousness.
-Laura feels a certain sense of kindship with the workers and again with the Scotts.
+Laura feels a certain sense of kinship with the workers and again with the Scotts.
 An omniscient narrator also explains that, as children, Laura, Jose, Meg, and Laurie were not allowed to go near the poor neighbours' dwellings, which spoil their vista.

 Illusion versus reality.
 Laura is stuck in a world of high-class housing, food, family, and garden parties.
 She then discovers her neighbour from a lower class has died and she clicks back to reality upon discovering death.

 Sensitivity and insensitivity.
 The Sheridans hold their garden party, as planned, complete with a band playing music.
 Laura questions whether this will be appropriate, discovering the death of their neighbour only a few hours earlier.

 Death and life.
 The writer handles the theme of death and life in the short story.
 Laura's realization that life is simply marvellous shows death of human beings in a positive light.
 Death and life co-exist, and death seems to Laura merely a sound sleep far away from troubles in human life.